 Michelle Cedillo has autism, which her parents believe is the result of her childhood vaccines.
-In June 2007 they had the opportunity, along with eight other families, to make their case to the Autism Omnibus—a U.S. Vaccines are one of the most successful programs in modern health care, reducing, and in some cases even eliminating, serious infectious diseases.
-Of course, vaccines are not without risk (no medical intervention is), although the benefits far outweigh those risks.
-Autism is a complex neurological disorder that typically manifests in the first few years of life and primarily involves a deficiency of typical social skills and behavior.
+In June 2007 they had the opportunity, along with eight other families, to make their case to the Autism Omnibus—a U.S. Court of Federal Claims that was presided over by three “special masters” appointed for the purpose.
+These nine cases are the first test cases that will likely determine the fate of 4,800 other claims made over the past eight years for compensation for injuries allegedly due to childhood vaccines.
+Vaccines are one of the most successful programs in modern health care, reducing, and in some cases even eliminating, serious infectious diseases.
 It gets worse.
 Andrew Wakefield.
 The Anti-Vaccine Generation: How Movement Against Shots Got Its Start.
 You could call New Jersey Governor Chris Christie and Kentucky Senator Rand Paul members of the "vax generation.

 " Born in 1962 and 1963, respectively, they were in grade school when the newly developed measles vaccine became the life-saving advance that protected millions from a highly contagious childhood disease.
 Though not as scary as polio, it was potent enough to strike four million kids, hospitalize 48,000 of them with complications, and kill more than 400 every year.
 That both men stoked an anti-vax movement this week by suggesting in the middle of a national measles outbreak that parents should be allowed to choose whether to vaccinate their children speaks to a generational shift in thinking about science and politics.
 Parents should have "some measure of choice" in vaccinating their children, Christie told a reporter, while Paul called the decision not to vaccinate "an issue of freedom.